 What Is MT799 and When Is It Used in a Trade Finance Deal?

-Trade Finance Messaging And Closing Mechanics
+Trade Finance Messaging and Closing Mechanics

+In real trade and project transactions, banks do not jump straight from a term sheet to final settlement.
+There is an intermediate step where banks confirm intent, readiness, and key transaction references to each other in an authenticated way.
 MT799 sits in that space.
 It is a SWIFT message used for bank-to-bank confirmations before cash moves or instruments are issued.

 MT799 is an authenticated SWIFT message used by banks to confirm intent, facilities, or key references before an SBLC, a bank guarantee, or a documentary credit goes live.
+It carries information and comfort, not money.
+Any party promising to "monetise MT799" is not describing trade finance.

-What Is MT799 In Trade Finance?
+What Is MT799 in Trade Finance?

+MT799 is a SWIFT Category 7 free-format message used for authenticated bank-to-bank communication.
+Unlike structured messages such as MT700 or MT760, MT799 has no fixed field template beyond the mandatory reference fields.
+Banks agree on the wording and references based on the specific transaction.
 The core point is authentication: it travels over SWIFT between regulated entities using their BICs, which is why counterparties treat it as more credible than emails or screenshots.

 In practice, MT799 is used to: